-Time Period Covered

-1st April 2023 to 31st March 2024
+2.4 Time Period Covered 1st April 2022 to 31st March 2023

-Carbon Management Plan.
+3. Carbon Management Plan.

 TCS' approach to sustainable growth is built on the belief that it can strengthen its business while also valuing the environment and its ecosystem.
 TCS has set ambitious targets in carbon footprint reduction as a part of its sustainability strategy.
 Key strategies include energy efficiency across operations, phased transition from conventional energy to renewable energy, working with supply chain partners to reduce value chain emissions and optimizing business air travel and employee commutes.
+The Company's Vision 25x25 is a strategic lever which is expected to enable achieving this aspiration, along with carbon removal offsets as a last option in the carbon management hierarchy wherever other options for reductions are not feasible.